Check out this: Schlumberger Limited (SLB) could be on the verge of a big rally

 Sponsored

-The stock witnessed a -0.81% loss in the last 1 month and extending the period to 3 months gives it a 37.53%, and is 3.01% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.53% over the week and 3.53% over the month.
+The stock witnessed a -7.53% loss in the last 1 month and extending the period to 3 months gives it a 27.63%, and is -4.44% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.93% over the week and 3.98% over the month.

 Schlumberger Limited (SLB) Analyst Forecasts